microsoft/winget-cli/README.md

 * Install a [Windows 10 Insider](https://insider.windows.com/) build
 * Join the Preview flight ring by [signing up](http://aka.ms/winget-InsiderProgram)

+Once you have received the updated App Installer client you should be able to execute `winget`.
+Some users have reported [issues](https://github.com/microsoft/winget-cli/issues/210) with the client not being on their PATH.

 ### Manually Update

 The same Microsoft Store package will be made available via our [Releases](https://github.com/microsoft/winget-cli/releases).
 Note that installing this package will give you the WinGet client, but it will not enable automatic updates from the Microsoft Store.